devvratmiglani/Flipkart-Gpu-Webscrap/README.md

 # Flipkart-Gpu-Webscrap
-Simple Flipkart gpu webscrap using Python and Libaries including BeautifulSoup4 adb Requests.
+Simple Flipkart gpu webscrap using Python and Libaries including BeautifulSoup4 and Requests.
 **FOR EDUCATIONAL PURPOSES**

 ## Authors